binaryholdings/cosmprund/README.md

 - `versions`: amount of app state versions to keep on the node (Default 10)
 - `app`: the application you want to prune, outside the sdk default modules.
 See `Supported Apps`
 - `cosmos-sdk`: If pruning a non cosmos-sdk chain, like Nomic, you only want to use tendermint pruning or if you want to only prune tendermint block & state as this is generally large on machines(Default true)
+- `cosmos-sdk-version`: Add stores released in newer versions of the cosmos-sdk.
+(Default 45)
 - `tendermint`: If the user wants to only prune application data they can disable pruning of tendermint data.
 (Default true)